Unconditional Randomization Tests for Interference: Setup and Null Hypothesis of Interest

-In other words, this partial null hypothesis asserts that no interference exists beyond distance $\epsilon_s$, where the meaning of distance is context-specific.
-If $\epsilon_s=0$, we would test the partial null hypothesis of no interference since $\mathcal{D}_i(0)$ includes all treatment assignments such that $d_i=0$.
-This could serve as an alternative to cluster robust standard errors for conducting inference on interference in practice.
-If $\epsilon_s>0$, researchers can use this approach to identify the neighborhood of interference or to find a safe comparison group for a later estimation step.
+Under $ \mathcal{D}_i(\epsilon_s) $, all units within $ \epsilon_s $ distance of unit $ i $, as well as unit $ i $ itself, are not treated.
+Hence, this hypothesis asserts that no interference occurs beyond distance $ \epsilon_s $, meaning the potential outcomes for unit $ i $ remain unchanged for any treatment assignment where unit $ i $ is at least a distance $ \epsilon_s $ away from all treated units.
+Under this null hypothesis, the potential outcomes for unit $ i $ can be imputed for treatment assignment vectors that satisfy this distance condition, allowing for a partial imputation of outcomes.
+The interpretation of distance here is context-specific and depends on the nature of the interference in the particular application.\footnote{The paper focuses on constant distance across untreated units, but the same procedure can be implemented when allowing unit-level distance and a joint test for interference for both treated units and untreated units.}

-\begin{example}[Spatial Distance (cont.)]
-When units are street segments, for some spatial distance $\epsilon_s$ (e.g., 500 meters), $\mathcal{D}_i (\epsilon_s)$ represents the set of treatment assignments where unit $i$ is 500 meters away from any treated street segments.
-The partial null hypothesis of interference $H^{\epsilon_s}_0$ would test whether a spillover effect exists on an untreated unit 500 meters away from any treated units. \end{example}
+\begin{example}[Spatial distance continued] In a setting where units represent street segments, for a given spatial distance $ \epsilon_s $ (e.g., 500 meters), $ \mathcal{D}_i (\epsilon_s) $ consists of all treatment assignments where unit $ i $ is at least 500 meters away from any treated street segments.
+The partially sharp null hypothesis $ H^{\epsilon_s}_0 $ tests whether spillover effects occur on an untreated unit located 500 meters away from any treated units. \end{example}

-\begin{example}[Network Distance (cont.)]
-Suppose two schools are far apart, with 100 students in each school, and we are interested in the cluster interference of the treatment within the schools, such as the effect of deworming drugs as in \citet{Miguel2004}.
-Suppose we don't have access to student-level linkage and are interested in cluster interference within each school.
-We can consider students as units with a distance of 100 to all other students in the same school and a distance of $\infty$ to students in the other school.
-Then, set $\epsilon_s=0$ to test the existence of cluster interference.\footnote{One might be interested in setting $\epsilon_s=101$ to test interference across schools.
-However, as noted by \citet{Puelz2022}, such a test might not be feasible due to a lack of power in practice.} \end{example}
+\begin{example}[Network distance continued] Consider two schools, each with 100 students, where the goal is to test for cluster interference within schools.
+We assume that students within the same school are 100 units apart from each other and are infinitely distant from students in the other school.
+Setting $ \epsilon_s = 0 $, we test for interference within schools.
+Cluster interference is present if students' outcomes are affected by treatment assignments in their own school but not in the other school.\footnote{Setting $ \epsilon_s = 101 $ would test for interference across schools, but such a test may lack power in practice, as noted by \citet{Puelz2022}.} \end{example}